How Long to Let Steak Rest & Why

 - The pressure on the juices is slowly released and the juices are able to redistribute towards the edges of the meat.

-- By letting meat rest, you achieve an evenly moist and flavorful steak when it is ready to be cut.
+- By letting the meat rest, you achieve an evenly moist and flavorful steak.

-Avoid making a common grilling mistake by giving your steak or grilled chicken the time it needs to rest before serving.
+Avoid a common grilling mistake and give your steak, ribs, or chicken the time they need to rest before serving.
 Your guests and customers will be impressed by the flavorful results!